-The RAM is where the computer stores all the data it’s currently working with.
+The RAM is where your laptop build stores all the data it’s currently working with.
 You can think of it like the desk that an office employee sits at to do his work.
 Imagine trying to deal with hundreds of pages of paperwork on a small, cramped desk.
-This is what it’s like to use a computer with low memory.
+This is what it’s like to use a laptop with low memory.
 There are two ways you can measure the performance of your ram.

 The most obvious measurement of memory is the size.
-Some computers ship with as little as 2GB, while others have 32GB installed.
+Some laptops ship with as little as 2GB, while others have 32GB installed.
 For most people, you’ll want at least 8GB for daily web browsing and computer use.
 Power users will likely want to step it up to 16GB of memory, the current sweet spot between price and value.
-Heavy gamers or multi-media users may consider 32GB, although there are limited applications that can use this much memory.
-Fortunately, every computer allows you to configure the ram size.
+Heavy gamers or multimedia users may consider 32GB, although there are limited applications that can use this much memory.
+Fortunately, most laptops allow you to configure the ram size.

 Your memory is clocked to be in sync with your processor, so you often don’t have a lot of control over this aspect.
-Computers come with either DDR3 or DDR4 memory.
+Laptops come with either DDR3 or DDR4 memory.
 If you’re unsure of which one to get, check the specifications for your processor.
 It will give you the appropriate reading.
-The only exception to this rule is the few who wish to purchase a K series i7 processor and overclock it.
-But overclocking is rare in laptops, and certain to void your warranty.
+The only exception to this rule is the few who wish to purchase a K-series i7 processor and overclock it.
+But overclocking is rare in laptops and certain to void your warranty.

-This is where your computer keeps all of its files.
-There are a few different types of internal storage on the market, and which one you can choose depends a little on the platform you’re using.
+This is where your laptop keeps all of its files.
+There are a few different types of internal storage on the market to consider when you want to build your own laptop, and which one you can choose depends a little on the platform you’re using.
 The three metrics you’re going to use to measure your internal storage are type, interface, and size.

-There are two types of local storage you can choose from: Solid state (SSD) or Hard Drive.
-(HDD) These days, there are very few reasons to choose a hard drive.
+There are two types of local storage you can choose from for the laptop you’re building, Solid state (SSD) or Hard Drive (HDD).
+These days, there are very few reasons to choose a hard drive.
 This old technology is very inexpensive and can hold a large amount of data.
 However, it is incredibly slow.
 These drives are only suitable as a secondary backup drive to a primary storage device.
 SSDs, on the other hand, are very fast and very reliable.

 Both hard drives and solid state drives are commonly sold in a 2.5” SATA format.
 However, we are seeing more of these being sold as an M2/PCIe style.
 M2 is a small connector that gives access to the high-speed PCIe bus.
-You’ll want to use this format if you would prefer to keep your 2.5” space free for additional storage.
+When you want to build your own laptop, you’ll want to use this format if you would prefer to keep your 2.5” space free for additional storage.

 SSDs are available in sizes ranging from 128GB up to 1TB.
 Hard drives can be purchased in 500GB to 2TB sizes.
 We recommend a 256GB or 512GB SSD for most use.
 However, if you need additional storage and have space for an M2 SSD, you can supplement a 1TB HDD in quite inexpensively.
 While not fast enough for daily use, it’s perfect for storing your media files.

 Depending on how you use your laptop, your graphics cards either do a lot or a little.
-This is one of the biggest areas you can increase the performance of your computer, if you’re doing demanding tasks.
+This is one of the biggest areas you can increase your laptop’s performance if you’re doing demanding tasks.
 They can be broken into three main categories

 The Nvidia Quattro graphics cards are based on a similar architecture as their gaming cards, but they’ve been tweaked for professional use.
 These cards are used for video editing, 3D rendering, and mathematical simulations.
 Even though it’s the most expensive on the list, there is no reason to buy it unless you really need it.